Skip to main content

 Winter

 Romans enjoy relatively mild and wet winters.
 The rainiest months are November and December.
-January tends to be the coldest month with daytime high temperatures averaging 54°F. Rome is also very festive and decorated during the holidays, known for its magical feel during the Christmas season.
+January tends to be the coldest month with daytime high temperatures averaging 54°F. Rome is also very festive and decorated during the holidays, known for a magical feel during the Christmas season.

 Spring